CodepediaOrg/dev-resources/README.md

   * [Configuring your login sessions with dot files](http://mywiki.wooledge.org/DotFiles) - \[.profile, .bash_profile, .bashrc, /etc/profile\]
 * Linux commands
   * `mkdir -p folder/subfolder` - the `-p` flag causes any parent directory to be created if necessary
+  * `namei -om /path/to/check` - easily display all the permissions on a path
   * [An A-Z Index of the Bash command line for Linux](http://ss64.com/bash/) - \[bash, ss64\]
   * [Finding a File Containing a Particular Text String In Linux Server](http://www.cyberciti.biz/faq/howto-search-find-file-for-text-string/) - \[grep, egrep, search, find]
   * [Linux Users and Groups](https://www.linode.com/docs/tools-reference/linux-users-and-groups) - \[nixCraft\]